Yeah…I was pretty surprised by this too.

 Who would have thunk it?

-This billboard left an indelible mark in my poor brain as I drove into the community of Thunder Bay, Ontario.
-The town that became famous because our national hero, Terry Fox, ended his cross-Canada run here before succumbing to cancer.
+This billboard left an indelible mark in my poor brain as I neared the community of Thunder Bay, Ontario – the town where Terry Fox ended his cross-Canada run before succumbing to cancer.

 The message in itself makes me stand up and pay attention.

-It’s a sad day when we need billboards to remind the general public that abuse, in any form, is a crime.
+It’s truly a sad day when we need a reminder like this telling the general public that abuse, in any form, is a crime.

-Obviously, it is a serious enough issue in Thunder Bay to warrant such billboards shouting out the reminder – not to mention the formation of a committee, The Committee to End Woman Abuse.
-Great website.
+Obviously, it is a serious enough issue in this community to warrant such a billboard shouting out the reminder.

 What needs reminding, I believe, is that the problem is not localized to just Thunder Bay.